rwywawn/ClashRoyaleDatabase/README.md

 # ClashRoyaleDatabase

-Server that updates the database
+Server that updates the database hosted on AWS